joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

     - This means you can _always_ render something based on it.
 - No bikeshedding on default values: anything using the data picks the default value appropriate to its own use case.
 - Vue Reactivity friendly.

+### Global Event Bus

+There are a few cases where a global event bus is useful, but there are some things to keep in mind:

+- Like a well defined Requests Module, your Events all have specific types associated with their names.
+You may want to encode this information in explicit code rather than implicit usage, similar to how Requests are encoded with Request Options Creators.
+- You will want a well defined Service wrapper whose implementation takes care of deregistering listeners upon component destruction.
+Failure to handle this will inevitably lead to hard to debug issues that only happen after a series of steps that no one thinks to write down.
+    - Basically, same as any event emitter only worse because the event bus is never deallocated in the app's lifetime.